FrontEndFoxes/curriculum/workshop/mini1.md

 ## Install Vuetify

 Before we edit the template, we're going to install Vuetify.
 Vuetify is a cool library that gives a Material Design styling to your Vue apps.
-In this chapter, we're only going to use it to create a switch, but we'll use it more in future chapters.

 ::: tip 💡
 Vuetify is a semantic component framework for Vue.
 It aims to provide clean, semantic and reusable components for building your application.
 You can find full documentation for it [here](https://vuetifyjs.com/en/getting-started/quick-start)